jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Deep Integration into an Orchestration Ecosystem
 -------------------

 When declarative iControl LX services are deployed on existing TMOS platforms, they inherit TMOS' system level services, including network access, authentication services, and defined role based authorization.
 This works well where existing TMOS configurations for corporate identity, like active directory, and network access systems, like established network firewall policies, are already available.
-However, TMOS' lack of support for cloud native identity systems, TMOS' notions of roles, and the inflexibility of TMOs' tenancy model make integration in the increasingly opinionated world of cloud orchestration extremely cumbersome.
+However, TMOS' lack of support for cloud native identity systems, TMOS' notions of roles, and the inflexibility of TMOS' tenancy model make integration in the increasingly opinionated world of cloud orchestration extremely cumbersome.

 ![BIG-IP does not support customers identity or roles services](./assets/images/bigip_no_oauth_support.png)